-In order to asses the mobility patterns in weeks following the first cases of COVID-19 in Brazil in March 2020, we always take the mobility in March 2019 as a control group.
+In order to assess the mobility patterns in weeks following the first cases of COVID-19 in Brazil in March 2020, we always take the mobility in March 2019 as a control group.
 Indeed, we need a measure of the usual mobility between the regions to compare with the observed mobility to know if it is within the usual pattern.
 For this purpose, we disregard the first days of March 2019, as the mobility was influenced by a major Brazilian holiday, the carnival week, so we observe the pattern of mobility in March 2019 starting on the 11th.
 On the one hand, the mobility in March 2020 is measured daily, by the proportion of movement from one region to another, i.e., by the daily transition matrices.
-On the other hand, the mobility in March 2019 is measured by the mean of these proportions over all considered days of March which fell on a day of the week, i.e., for each day of the week we calculate the mean of the proportions for all considered days of March 2019 which fell on it.
-Proceeding in this way, we have one transition matrix for each day of March 2020, and seven transition matrices related to the mean pattern of movement of each day of the week in March 2019.
-Each day of March 2020 is compared with the pattern of the day of the week it fell on.
+On the other hand, the mobility in March 2019 is measured by the mean of these proportions over all considered days of March which fell on a day of the week, i.e., for each day of the week we calculate the mean of the proportions for all considered days of March 2020, and seven transition matrices related to the mean pattern of movement of each day of the week in March 2019.
+Each day of March 2019 is compared with the pattern of the day of the week it fell on.
 The analysis of this study concentrates on an important feature of the pandemic spread, that is, possible focus of future infections.
 We now discuss how they can be evaluated from the available mobile data.

-2.3 Possible focus of infection
+Possible foci of infection

-The COVID-19 outbreak in the states of São Paulo and Rio de Janeiro has started in their capital city in the end of February 2020, and spread to other cities on the metropolitan region and countryside.
-However, many regions are yet to suffer from the pandemic, so pointing out possible focus of future infections provides strategic informations to public authorities act on to avoid the spread of the disease.
-These focus may be identified by studying the pattern of movement from the infected regions (capital cities) to the countryside, by identifying common movement patterns.
-Observe that the geographical distance between cities is not enough to determine these focus, as there are other factors which drive mobility within the states, specially of economic nature, which make movement to more developed cities far away more likely.
+The COVID-19 outbreak in the states of São Paulo and Rio de Janeiro has started in their capital city in the end of February 2020 and spread to other cities on the metropolitan region and countryside.
+However, many regions were yet to suffer from the pandemic, so pointing out possible focus of future infections provides strategic information to public authorities.
+These foci may be identified by studying the pattern of movement from the infected regions (capital cities) to the countryside, by identifying common movement patterns.
+Observe that the geographical distance between cities is not enough to determine these foci, as there are other factors which drive mobility within the states, specially of economic nature, which make movement to more developed cities far away more likely.

-The analysis is focused on the movement patterns starting on the capital cities and is performed with the aid of maps, in which each region is painted according to the proportion of the movements from the capital city which ended in each region.
+The analysis is focused on the movement patterns starting from the capital cities and is performed with the aid of maps, in which each region is painted according to the proportion of the movements from the capital city which ended in each region.
 The daily patterns in these movements in March 2020 provide insights about possible paths infected people may have taken, spreading the disease to other regions.
 Also, we study the most frequent movements from the capitals in the days of March 2020 and March 2019 seeking to find common movements, and any difference in the patterns, from one year to the next.

-2.4 A model for the spatial spreading of the disease
+A model for the spatial spreading of the disease